pngo5/bus_reservation/README.md

 Run the Application:

+For Java:
+mvn spring-boot:run

-For Java:mvn spring-boot:run
+For Python:

-For Python:python manage.py runserver
+python manage.py runserver

 Access the application at http://localhost:8080 (or the specified port).